C3BI-pasteur-fr/python-course-1/source/Dive_into_Functions.rst

 .. warning::

    When default values are given they are created at the time of the *def* statement is executed (i.e. when the function is created), **not** when the function is called.
-For immutable argumments like numbers or strings this doesn't make any difference, but for mutable arguments a subtle trap is lurking. ::
+For immutable arguments like numbers or strings this doesn't make any difference, but for mutable arguments a subtle trap is lurking. ::

       def app(x, lst = []):